Multipartite Entanglement in Stabilizer Tensor Networks

 Our result provides a new interpretation of the tripartite information $I_3$ for random stabilizer networks -- namely, as a measure of the entropy of the residual, genuinely fourpartite entangled state $\tilde\rho$.
-Since entropies are always nonnegative, it follows that $I_3\lesssim0$; equivalently, the mutual information is monogamous, $I(A:B)+I(A:C)\lesssim I(A:BC)$, as was proved for holographic entropies in~\cite{hayden2013holographic} (cf.~\cite{ding2016conditional}).
-This can also be seen by observing that, in our setting, one half the mutual information is an entanglement measure; it is up to $O(1)$ corrections equal to, e.g., the squashed entanglement $E_{sq}$; therefore the monogamy of the mutual information also follows as a direct consequence of the monogamy of the latter.
+Since entropies are always nonnegative, it follows that $I_3\lesssim0$; equivalently, the mutual information is monogamous, $I(A:B)+I(A:C)\lesssim I(A:BC)$, as was proved for holographic entropies in~\cite{hayden2013holographic}.
+This can also be seen by observing that, in our setting, one half the mutual information is an entanglement measure; it is up to $O(1)$ corrections equal to, e.g., the squashed entanglement $E_{sq}$~\cite{christandl2004squashed}; therefore the monogamy of the mutual information also follows as a direct consequence of the monogamy of the latter.

-Lastly, it is interesting to compare \cref{thm:fourpartite} with the classification of fourpartite holographic entropies in~\cite{bao2015holographic}.
+It is also interesting to compare \cref{thm:fourpartite} with the classification of fourpartite holographic entropies in~\cite{bao2015holographic}.
 We find that there is a one-to-one correspondence between the building blocks of fourpartite entanglement in~\eqref{eq:fourpartite} and the extreme rays of the fourpartite holographic entropy cone defined in~\cite{bao2015holographic}.
 That is, the entropies of a four-partite holographic state can always be reproduced by states of the form~\eqref{eq:fourpartite} (up to rescaling). \Cref{thm:fourpartite} elevates this result from the level of entropies to the level of quantum states for random stabilizer networks.
-It is an interesting question to see if this correspondence can be extended to higher number of parties, where the phase space of holographic entropies becomes significantly more complicated.
+It is natural to ask if this correspondence can be extended to a higher number of parties, where the phase space of holographic entropies becomes significantly more complicated.

+Lastly, we note that while many important many-body states are stabilizers (e.g., ground states of commuting Pauli Hamiltonians, such as the toric code and several fracton models~\cite{haah2013commuting}, as well as states in certain Chern-Simons theories~\cite{salton2017entanglement}), most states are far from this ensemble.
+It is an interesting open problem to generalize our results to other scenarios.